LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer

 \subsection{Timestep-Conditioned Residual Attention}

 To facilitate information reuse across transformer layers and improve both training efficiency and generative performance, we propose Timestep-Conditioned Residual Attention, a novel mechanism that introduces adaptive residual connections between successive image attention layers based on the current timestep.
-The goal is to enable later layers to reuse and refine the attention patterns computed in earlier layers, while dynamically controlling the influence of past attention through the current flow-matching timestep.
+Inspired by the success of residual connections in ResNet~\citep{he2016deep}, this design allows later layers to reuse and refine the attention patterns computed in earlier layers, while dynamically controlling the influence of past attention through the current flow-matching timestep.

-Let $\bm{A}^l \in \mathbb{R}^{N_x \times N_x}$ image self-attention matrix at layer $l$, where $N_x$ is the number of image tokens.
+Let $\bm{A}^l \in \mathbb{R}^{H \times N_x \times N_x}$ image self-attention matrix at layer $l$, where $N_x$ is the number of image tokens.
 In a standard self-attention layer, the attention matrix is computed as: